LK64076007A/Recursion/about.md

 # Attributions

-The theme for Driftwood is adapted from [Kiko](http://github.com/gfjaru/Kiko), which is courtesy of [@gfjaru](https://twitter.com/gfjaru) under the MIT License.
+The theme for Recursion is adapted from [Kiko](http://github.com/gfjaru/Kiko), which is courtesy of [@gfjaru](https://twitter.com/gfjaru) under the MIT License.

-The [Driftwood](https://github.com/LK64076007A/driftwood) "microcast podcasting platform" is made by Michael, [@LK64076007A ](https://twitter.com/LK64076007A).
+Recursion was created using the [Driftwood](https://github.com/LK64076007A/driftwood) project, a "microcast podcasting platform" made by Michael, [@LK64076007A ](https://twitter.com/LK64076007A).